 To me, the porridge is just right this time around and I’m really enjoying it.
 I always considered HIFIMAN cans to be either bright sounding or midrange forward which is fine by me but lately, they’ve seemed to have found a particular point in tuning where the three major frequency bands are meeting up in equal representation and this is fully displayed in the Edition XS.

-To my senses, the Edition XS seems to be the meatiest sounding HIFIMAN headphone I have in my collection and I have many.
+To my senses, the Edition XS seems to be the meatiest-sounding HIFIMAN headphones I have in my collection and I have many.
 I use the word meaty because it’s the only way I could describe the bass, especially the very bottom frequencies in comparison to other HIFIMAN cans and finally there’s some meat on the bones.

-The midrange response is very well behaved, balanced and rarely strays from smoothness, and has a pretty accurate tonality only surpassed by some of their higher tier headphones.
-The midrange is somewhat warm, wide, large sounding but intimate all at once.
+The midrange response is very behaved, balanced, rarely strays from smoothness, and has a pretty accurate tonality only surpassed by some of their higher-tier headphones.
+The midrange is somewhat warm, wide, and large sounding but intimate all at once.

 The treble response follows suit the same but it has a curious characteristic to me and that is the ability to apply a large amount of volume to the treble response without distortion.
 I bet the Stealth Magnets are responsible for this characteristic.